konstantisu/xiaomi_ax3000t-openwrt23_patch/README.md

 https://github.com/openwrt/openwrt/blob/master/target/linux/generic/pending-6.6/735-net-ethernet-mtk_eth_soc-fix-memory-corruption-durin.patch
 - Continue to support dts configuration for '112M NMBM' type firmware (as ImmortalWrt).
 You can find MTK U-Boot for this firmware in the Google Drive by the link above.
+- List of packages in the build were changes: wget-ssl, ipset and ip-full were added; dnsmasq replaced by the dnsmasq-full; l2tp protocol supports added

 # Warning
 AN8855 support not included in current patch!